 The World's Fair Historical Society's Mission:

 The mission of the World's Fair Historical Society is to preserve the history of world's fairs and educate the public about how important this history is and how it has impacted society.
 Also known as international expositions or expos, many innovations and inventions have come from these events and many ideas on how to better society have come out them.
-This is history that a lot of people are not aware of and needs to be promoted so others can learn about it.
+This is history that a lot of people are not aware of and needs to be promoted so others can learn about it and have a museum one day..

-The goal of the World's Fair Historical Society is to acquire and preserve artifacts for educational purposes and for them to be put on public display in a museum dedicated to international expositions.
+The goal of the World's Fair Historical Society is to preserve artifacts for educational purposes.

 A few examples of buildings left